elastic/harp/README.md

 ## Why harp?

-* Secret management essentially processes which must be auditable and executable for infosec and operation requirements;
+* Secret management is in essence a collection of processes that must be auditable, executable and reproducible for infosec and operation requirements;
 * `Developers` should negotiate secret value for the secret consumer they are currently developing, by contract based on a path and a value specification without the knowledge of the final deployed value;